awikkerink/activities/README.md

 # d2l-activities

 Web components to be used with activities entities!
+Some change

 ## Developing, Testing and Contributing